Regent Centre: Regent Point

-Virgin Money
+Nationwide Building Society

 During the final stages of construction of the Partnership House building (October 2008).

-The Virgin Money bank has its headquarters in Jubilee House which is adjacent to, although not part of, Regent Centre.
+Nationwide Building Society's Virgin Money brand has its headquarters in Jubilee House which is adjacent to, although not part of, Regent Centre.
 The Red Box Design Group were involved with the development of all of the (currently standing) buildings for the bank.

 The focal point of Regent Centre since 1965 had been Northern Rock's old 7-storey building.
 In early 2006 this building was demolished and its replacement, known as Partnership House, which is 10 storeys high and cost £35 million, was completed in November 2008.
 Two of Northern Rock's other buildings on the site were completed in the 1990s; two further buildings were built in the early 2000s.
 The 1960s tower building also housed a branch of the Northern Rock bank.

 Northern Rock had financial difficulties in 2007 due to the subprime mortgage crisis and was nationalised in 2008.
 This led to the company deciding to downsize, including job cuts and deciding to put this new tower building up for let or sale.
 Newcastle City Council spent £22 million purchasing the building, and let it out to another firm, a company set up by the council with support services firm Carillion, on a 25-year lease.
 After Carillion's collapse in 2017, law firm Clifford Chance acquired the lease on Partnership House.

 In November 2011 Virgin Money agreed to purchase Northern Rock from the British Government.
 The deal was finalised on 1 January 2012.
-As of 12 October 2012 Northern Rock was rebranded to Virgin Money, and these buildings become Virgin Money's headquarters for their savings and mortgages business.
+As of 12 October 2012 Northern Rock was rebranded to Virgin Money, and these buildings became Virgin Money's headquarters for their savings and mortgages business.
 Northern Rock House was renamed Jubilee House as part of the rebranding exercise.
+Nationwide acquired Virgin Money including its Clydesdale Bank operating subsidiary in October 2024.